In this article:

 Social distancing measures (six-foot distance, gloves, masks, thorough cleaning between showings, etc.) will also still need to be implemented when anyone visits your home.
-With Orchard’s Buy & Sell service, we’ll take care of deep cleaning and listing your home after you move, so you can skip the stress of home showings.
+With Orchard’s Move First service, we’ll take care of deep cleaning and listing your home after you move, so you can skip the stress of home showings.

 For a deeper dive into the Atlanta area’s real estate recap for May 2020, read on.

 New listings in May.
 Although down 28% from this month last year, listings are continuing to pick up each week.
 With over 2,200 new listings posted the week of May 18 alone, weekly new listings are nearing pre-coronavirus levels.

 The median percentage of a home’s original list price that it ended up selling for.
 This suggests that sellers haven’t had to make big price cuts in order to get their home sold.
 In Atlanta, this normally ranges from 95-97%.

 Increase in homes that went under contract in May 2020 vs. April 2020.
 Once restrictions were lifted, buyer activity skyrocketed in May.
 Not only did more homes go under contract compared to last month, homes-under-contract were up 2% vs. this time last year.